physionetchallenges/physionetchallenges.github.io/index.md

 For the past 23 years, [PhysioNet](https://physionet.org) and [Computing in Cardiology](http://www.cinc.org/) have co-hosted a series of annual challenges, now called the [George B. Moody PhysioNet Challenges](/about/), to tackle clinically interesting questions that are either unsolved or not well-solved.

-The [George B. Moody PhysioNet Challenge 2022](/2022/) invites participants to identify murmurs in heart sound recordings collected from multiple auscultation locations.
+The [George B. Moody PhysioNet Challenge 2022](/2022/) invites participants to identify murmurs and clinical outcomes using heart sound recordings collected from multiple auscultation locations.

-We ask participants to design and implement a working, open-source algorithm that, based only on the provided recordings and routine demographic data, can determine whether any murmurs are audible from a patient's recordings.
-We have designed a scoring function that reflects the burden of algorithmic pre-screening, expert screening, treatment, and missed diagnoses.
-The team with the lowest score wins the Challenge.
+We ask participants to design and implement working, open-source algorithms that, based only on the provided recordings and routine demographic data, can determine whether any murmurs are audible from a patient's recordings, and whether confirmatory diagnostic testing revealed abnormal cardiac function.
+We have designed a scoring function that reflects the burden of algorithmic pre-screening, expert screening, treatment, and delayed and missed diagnoses.
+The teams with the best scores for these tasks win the Challenge.

 Please check the below links for information about [current](#current) and [past](#past) Challenges, including [important details](/faq/) about scoring and test data for previous Challenges.